labsyspharm/ludwigtumoratlas.org/_people/coukos-george.md

 ---
-title: George Coukos, MD, PhD
+name: George Coukos, MD, PhD
 positions:
   - Swiss Cancer Center Lausanne and Professor at the University of Lausanne
   - Director of the Ludwig Center at Lausanne